Sam Moore

 PhD Candidate, ME

-ML Scientist, Roboticist, Dynamicist
+AI Scientist, Roboticist, Dynamicist

 Duke University